-There are two main types of cocaine and one of them is crack cocaine.
-This is the type that comes in small crystalline shapes that are usually smoked.
+There are two main types of cocaine.
+One is crack cocaine, which comes in small crystalline shapes that are usually smoked.
 The other type is a powder that is usually snorted, injected, or smoked.
-Cocaine use only gets worse with time.
-This is why it’s very important to recognize some of the above warning signs early.
+Cocaine use only worsens with time, so it is crucial to recognize some of the above warning signs early.

-The high from cocaine is quite short and usually last between 5-30 minutes.
+The high from cocaine is relatively short and usually lasts between 5-30 minutes.
 This means that one has to consume cocaine several times for them to maintain the high.

 Early intervention with a substance abuse treatment program can help you or a loved one with a cocaine abuse problem.
-According to a study by the National Survey on Drug Use and Health on drug use, approximately 1.5 million Americans reported using cocaine within the past month.
+According to the National Survey on Drug Use and Health, approximately 1.5 million Americans reported using cocaine within the past month.
 This is a serious problem that can be treated.
 Call 833.647.0392 today to speak with a detox specialist.

 What Happens After Consuming Cocaine?

-Cocaine is fast-acting once consumed, one may start to experience the effects immediately.
+Cocaine is fast-acting, and one may start to experience the effects immediately.
 It is a feel-good drug because it affects the dopamine levels in the body.
-Dopamine is a neurotransmitter whose recycling process gets blocked once cocaine is in the body.
-This makes the individual feel euphoric or get high.
+Dopamine is a neurotransmitter whose recycling process gets blocked once cocaine is in the body, making the individual feel euphoric or high.

-On ingesting cocaine, an individual may lose their appetite, feel more active, and even have fewer inhibitions.
+After ingesting cocaine, individuals may lose their appetite, feel more active, and have fewer inhibitions.
 They may also be easily excited and experience severe mood changes.
-This may include getting angry, being hostile, or violent.
-Cocaine’s effects last for a short while and many people take it in a binge pattern.
+This may include getting angry, hostile, or violent.
+Cocaine’s effects last for a short while, and many people take it in a binge pattern.
 This leads to dependence which can only be effectively addressed by attending a cocaine addiction treatment program in Ohio.

-The effect of cocaine also gets worse when combined with other drugs such as heroin or alcohol.
-This increases the risk of suffering a cocaine overdose.
+The effect of cocaine also worsens when combined with other drugs such as heroin or alcohol, which increases the risk of suffering a cocaine overdose.
 However, drug and alcohol detox programs can reduce these numbers.
-A report by the Drugs Abuse Warning Network found that cocaine was responsible for 1.3 million visits to the hospital emergency rooms.
-Combining cocaine with other drugs also exacerbates one’s addiction.
-Luckily, a cocaine addiction treatment program helps address all these challenges.
+Through treatment, those who are struggling can develop the healthy coping skills needed for lasting sobriety.

 The services below are part of our detox and addiction treatment programs in Ohio: